ligurio/topology/README.md

 ## Features

-- Centralized topology storage using [conf module][conf-module-src]
+- Centralized topology storage with etcd using [conf module][conf-module-src]
 - Automatic sharding configuration (both storage and router)
+- Integration with Cartridge and vshard (WIP)
 - Support offline and online modes

 ## Requirements